Eutropius (historian): Life

 The exact background and birthplace of Eutropius is disputed.
 Some scholars claim he was born in Burdigala (Bordeaux) and was a man of medicine.
 Others, most notably Harold W. Bird, have dismissed these claims as being highly unlikely.
-Eutropius has been referred to as 'Italian' in other sources and supposedly held estates in Asia.
+Eutropius has been referred to as Italian in other sources and supposedly held estates in Asia.
 Aside from that, his name was Greek, making it unlikely he came from Gaul.
 Confusion about this has arisen because Eutropius was a popular name in late antiquity.
 Some believed him to have had Christian sympathies because in some manuscripts of his work he refers to Emperor Julian as an "excessive" persecutor of Christians, but this seems very unlikely.
 He was almost certainly a pagan and remained one under the emperor Julian's Christian successors.

 He served as the imperial secretary (magister memoriae) in Constantinople.
-He accompanied Julian the Apostate (r.
+He accompanied Julian (r.
 361–363) on his expedition against the Sassanids in 363.
 He survived at least as late as the reign of the emperor Valens (364–378), to whom he dedicated his Summary of Roman History.
 Eutropius may have been the same Eutropius that was proconsul, or Governor of Asia from 371 to 372.
 He may have also been the Praetorian Prefect of the Illyrian Provinces from 380 to 381, as well as possibly being a consul in 387.

 Breviarium Historiae Romanae

 Eutropius's Summary of Roman History (Breviarium Historiae Romanae) or Summary from the Founding of Rome (Breviarium ab Urbe Condita) is a ten-chapter compendium of Roman history from its foundation to the short reign of Jovian.
 It was compiled with considerable care from the best accessible authorities.
 It was written in a clear and simple style, and it treats its subjects with general impartiality.
 The message of the book is simple, that Romans always overcome their problems.
 This theme became especially important after the Battle of Adrianople.

 Eutropius stressed the importance of the Senate in his work.
 This is probably secret advice to Valens.
 For the Republican period, Eutropius depended upon an epitome of Livy.
 For the Empire, he appears to have used Suetonius and the now lost Enmannsche Kaisergeschichte, Enmann's History of the Emperors.
 At the end, he probably made use of his own personal experiences.
 The fact that the work ends with the reign of Jovian implies that it was written during the reign of either Valentinian I or Valens.
-If that was true, than the work would have been written between 364 and 378.
+If that was true, then the work would have been written between 364 and 378.